Open-Ended Automatic Programming Through Combinatorial Evolution: Methods

 \subsection{Code Analysis and Building Block Classification}

 After the selection and combination process, the newly generated source code is passed into the classification function where it gets analysed.
 The classification process is required to weight the different code blocks according to their relevance in the Java programming language and to see whether the code evolved with respect to complexity.
-To achieve that, regular expression patterns were defined.
-They allow identifying relevant Java code structures such as classes and methods, which can be used to determine the weight of the newly generated code block.
-After code analysis by regular expressions, predefined classification values for these code structures are assigned.
-Basic structures such as variable declarations have a value of 1.
+This is achieved with regular expression patterns, which allow identifying relevant Java code structures such as classes and methods that can be weighted with predefined classification values for these code structures.
+Basic structures such as variable declarations are assigned a value of 1.
 More elaborate structures such as classes have a value of 2 and even more complicated structures such as methods have a value of 3.
 If a structure contains several of these substructures, their classification values is added.
 An important structure in many programming languages is the declaration of a variable.
-With the following regular expression any declaration of the value types \lstinline{boolean}, \lstinline{byte}, \lstinline{char}, \lstinline{double}, \lstinline{float}, \lstinline{int}, \lstinline{long}, and \lstinline{short} are detected:
+With the following regular expression, any declaration of the value types \lstinline{boolean}, \lstinline{byte}, \lstinline{char}, \lstinline{double}, \lstinline{float}, \lstinline{int}, \lstinline{long}, and \lstinline{short} are detected:

 Other important elements are brackets.
 E.g. they are used in methods and classes specifying the body.
 The syntax is given by the programming language.
 Placeholders inside brackets are important, they allow new code to be injected into existing code blocks in future combinations.
 We therefore created the following regular expression: